North Carolina Layoffs — July 2013

 |---|---|---|---|---|

-Topping the list was Gates Corporation at its Jefferson facility, reporting 247 affected workers.
+The most significant filing came from Gates at its Jefferson facility, reporting 247 affected workers.
 M.J.
-Soffe LLC followed with 135 workers.
+Soffe followed with 135 workers.

 This is the third consecutive month of declining layoff activity.

-These figures highlight a mixed picture for North Carolina's labor market, with activity diverging between monthly and annual comparisons.
-The Information & Technology sector warrants close attention heading into the next period.
+The numbers illustrate a mixed picture for North Carolina's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.